Hotel Gellért: Gellért Baths

+The Hotel Gellért is connected to the famous Gellért Thermal Bath.

+Although the hotel and baths were built together, the baths are today independently owned and operated by the City of Budapest and remain in operation during the hotel's closure.

 Design

 The hotel was built in the Secessionist style with some biomorphic elements.
 The cone-shaped towers of the hotel that frame the hotel make it distinctive from long distances.
 The interiors of the hotel was built in Art Nouveau style with high glass cupola and wrought iron decoration.
 The ornamentation of the stairs originating from the hotel reception is a bespoke glass window whose design represents the Chase of the Miraculous Deer from ancient Hungarian mythology.
 In the spa, the original Art Nouveau ornamentation has artistic mosaics, colorful windows and statues.

 During and after World War II the hotel and the thermal baths suffered a great amount of damage.
 By the end of the 1950s the reconstruction and renovation of the hotel and its spa was started.

 Location

 From Budapest Ferenc Liszt International Airport the hotel is 21 km away and can be reached by taxi, minibus, or public transport.
-The principal streets of the city center and the Great Market Hall are just a short ride by public transport or a ten minute walk across the Liberty Bridge.
+The principal streets of the city center and the Great Market Hall are just a short ride by public transport or a ten-minute walk across the Liberty Bridge.

-The closest train station, Kelenföld railway station is just 3 km away and is accessible directly by Line 4 of the Budapest Metro as well as trams and buses that stop in front of the hotel.
+The closest train station, Budapest-Kelenföld railway station is just 3 km away and is accessible directly by Line 4 of the Budapest Metro as well as trams and buses that stop in front of the hotel.
 Budapest Keleti railway station is also easily reached using the Line 4 metro.

 Gellért Hill is next to the hotel and the Cave Church and Citadella are reachable on foot for those that can manage going up somewhat steep paths.